Do I Qualify to Apply for Disability?

 - You are earning over SGA (Substantial Gainful Activity)

+Currently More than 150 million people are insured for SSDI benefits, meaning they paid for them and have the right to apply and appeal for SSDI benefits.
 To find out if you qualify, or to apply for disability benefits, simply fill out the short form on the right side of this page and we’ll help you with the application process.

 Social Security Disability Insurance Benefits (DIB, SSDI, or SSDisability)